 They also often go beyond environmental considerations to address issues related to ethics, as well as contributing to local, national or global charitable and educational projects.

 Who is eligible for a Michelin Green Star?

 Any restaurant in the Michelin Guide is eligible.

 What are the Michelin Inspectors looking for when they award a Michelin Green Star?

 There is no specific formula for awarding a Michelin Green Star, as every restaurant and its surrounding region has a unique set of conditions.
-The Inspectors are simply looking for those at the top of their game when it comes to sustainable practices, and take into account the following criteria:
+The Inspectors are simply looking for those at the top of their game when it comes to their sustainable practices.

 When was the Michelin Green Star launched?

 First revealed in 2020, the Michelin Green Star was introduced into several of the 2021 editions of the Michelin Guide across the world.
 Great Britain and Ireland saw the award celebrated for the first time at its Michelin Star Revelation launch event in January 2021.

 How many restaurants were awarded a Michelin Green Star in its first year?